Mayhem (Lady Gaga album)

-Mayhem is the sixth solo studio album by American singer and songwriter Lady Gaga and her eighth overall.
+Mayhem (stylized in all caps) is the sixth solo studio album by American singer and songwriter Lady Gaga and her eighth overall.
 (Note: Mayhem is Gaga's eighth studio album when including her collaborative albums with Tony Bennett, Cheek to Cheek (2014) and Love for Sale (2021).
-Occasionally, her debut album The Fame (2008) and its reissue The Fame Monster (2009) are counted separately, which would make Mayhem her seventh solo album.)
+Occasionally, her debut album, The Fame (2008), and its reissue The Fame Monster (2009) are counted separately, which would make Mayhem her seventh solo album and ninth overall.)
 It was released on March 7, 2025, through Streamline and Interscope Records.
-During the creation of the album, Gaga collaborated with producers such as Andrew Watt, Cirkut, and Gesaffelstein, resulting in an album that has a "chaotic blur of genres", mainly synth-pop, with industrial dance influences, and elements of electro, disco, funk, industrial pop, rock and pop rock.
+Recording took place at Rick Rubin's Shangri-La studio in Malibu.
+Gaga collaborated with producers such as Andrew Watt, Cirkut, and Gesaffelstein, resulting in an album that has a "chaotic blur of genres", mainly synth-pop, with industrial dance influences, and elements of electro, disco, funk, industrial pop, rock and pop rock.
 Thematically, it explores love, chaos, fame, identity, and desire, using metaphors of transformation, duality, and excess.
-Visually, the era was characterized by a dark, avant-garde aesthetic with gothic and cyberpunk influences.
-The album was recorded at Rick Rubin's studio Shangri-La, in Malibu, California.
+The accompanying visuals are characterized by a dark, avant-garde aesthetic with gothic and cyberpunk influences.

+The album was preceded by two singles: the lead single "Disease", released on October 25, 2024, and the Grammy-winning track "Abracadabra", released on February 3, 2025, with the latter reaching number five on the Billboard Global 200.
+Mayhem also features the Grammy-winning global number-one duet with Bruno Mars, "Die with a Smile", as well as "The Dead Dance" on its digital reissue.
+To promote the record, Gaga made several televised appearances, and created The Art of Personal Chaos, a theatrical concert production.
+An initial iteration of the show served as the basis for major 2025 performances, including Coachella and a free Copacabana Beach show that drew a record-breaking crowd.
+(Note: The concert attracted the largest crowd ever recorded for a female artist.
+Promoter Live Nation and Gaga's representatives estimated an audience of 2.5 million, while local authorities reported 2.1 million.)
+An expanded version was incorporated into her eighth concert tour, The Mayhem Ball (2025–2026).
+Both incarnations of the show received significant praise.
+Gaga also staged a one-off concert, Mayhem Requiem, in Los Angeles in January 2026, which was commemorated in a live album and concert film.